If you are obsessed with organization, planning and productivity you must have come across this term brain dump.

-Here in this post I will tell you about a four-step method to practice brain-dump and sort out your thought process.
+Here in this post I will tell you about a four-step method to practice brain dump and organize your thought process.

-A messy brain only increases your risk of living an unfulfilled life, unless you are a maverick creative genius.
+A messy brain only increases your risk of forgetting tiny details when it comes to both task and time-management, unless you are a genius.

 What is Brain Dump?